equinixmetal-archive/docs-packet-legacy/guides/kvm-and-libvirt.md

 ```

-These 2 commands will define, create, and start our new network
+The following commands will define, create, and start our new network.

 ```
 virsh net-define /root/network.xml